neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 nkCherokee was a drop-in replacement for the old official Cherokee nation typeface, which simply substituted glyphs onto the standard American typewriter keyboard.
 Since then, we're in a more enlightened age, and proper Unicode encodings are more common.
-Some very well-designed fonts have since been produced for Cherokee and are in more common use.
+Some very well-designed fonts have since been produced for Cherokee.

-I still think that some of these projects are missing out by hewing too closely to the traditional Cherokee font.
+I still think that some of these projects are hewing too closely to the traditional Cherokee font.
 Here's an example of one, Aboriginal Sans, in which some of the mistakes and infelicities introduced by printing technology are still preserved.
+You can see how they make it difficult to distinguish characters at smaller sizes.

 {% img center /projects/cherokee/abosans-vs-nk.png %}

-And there's still a great opportunity for some enterprising typographer who wants to try crafting a more scribal font for Cherokee.
+Microsoft's [Gadugi](http://blogs.msdn.com/b/michkap/archive/2012/12/19/10379263.aspx) does a lot better, and seems to compromise between the roman forms that everyone is accustomed to while acknowledging Sequoyah's originals.
+But there's still a great opportunity for some enterprising typographer who wants to try crafting a more scribal font for Cherokee.

 ## Notes